Warring States (475B.C to 221 B.C)

-Leizheng huorenshu is a work of 22 volumes divided into 4 parts, each of which describes the presentations of typhoid (fever) or military fever as explained Zhang Zhongjing's Shanghan zabinglun that was written in this period.
+Leizheng huorenshu is a work of 22 volumes divided into 4 parts, each of which describes the presentations of typhoid fever or military fever as explained Zhang Zhongjing's Shanghan zabinglun that was also written in this period.
 This is an early book in researching Zhang Zhongjing’s Shanghan zabinglun.

 Presentation and treatment of 12 different dental diseases were recorded in Kouchi leiyao, an early Chinese work on dentistry and the larynx.

-Mingyi leian summarized and arranged all of the most famous disease cases that occured before Ming Dynasty.
-Individual cases and treatments were recorded in great detail, and led to this book continuing to recieve acclaim both at home and abroad to this day.
+Mingyi leian summarized and arranged all of the most famous disease cases that occurred before the Ming Dynasty.
+Individual cases and treatments were recorded in great detail and led to this book to continue receiving acclaim both at home and abroad to this day.

-Yixue rumen (An introduction to the Medical Science), a comprehensive medical work that has a great influence on newcomers to medical science was written.
+Yixue rumen, an introduction to Medical Science and a comprehensive medical work that has a great influence on newcomers to medical science, was written.

-Bencao Gangmu (Compendium of Materia Medica) summarises disease treatment practices up to the Ming Dynasty and was written at this time.
-This great chinese work has been translated into many languages and can be found all over the world.
+Bencao Gangmu (Compendium of Materia Medica) summarizes disease treatment practices up to the Ming Dynasty and was written at this time.
+This great Chinese work has been translated into many languages and can be found all over the world.

 Waike zhengzong advocated a combination of surgery and internal medicine and was very influential in the development of Chinese surgical practices.

-Yiguan, an important Chinese medical work comprising of six volumes, which specifically covers Zhenhuo (internal heat), was written.
+Yiguan, an important Chinese medical work comprising of 6 volumes which specifically covers Zhenhuo (internal heat), was written.